The Pulse of K-Entertainment

 #Karina#Yoo Jae-suk#Korean Variety Shows#Running Man#BTS V#Dex

 SBS's Running Man (런닝맨) aired its 800th episode in South Korea on April 26, becoming the first Korean variety show to hit that number and extending a 16-year run that still looks unusually alive in 2026.
-According to The Korea Herald's English interview with producer Kang Hyeong-seon, the show's current producing director credits the milestone to cast chemistry and to the fact that Running Man itself has become a brand with overseas pull.
+According to an SBS-distributed interview published by The Korea Herald and Sports Khan's milestone recap, the show reached the benchmark while still playing like live entertainment instead of a legacy rerun.
+As confirmed by SBS in the same interview cycle, the benchmark landed on the April 26 broadcast rather than as a delayed anniversary package.
 That is the real headline here.
-A lot of legacy variety shows survive on memory.
+A lot of long-running variety shows survive on memory.
 Running Man is still generating new storylines, new memes, and now a very online guest wishlist that includes BTS's V, Dex, and aespa's Karina.
-When a show can celebrate 800 and still make fandoms argue about who should walk through the next opening, it is not coasting.
+When a show can celebrate 800 and still make fandoms argue about who should walk through the next opening, it is not coasting yet either.

 Running Man at 800 is a real Korean TV milestone

-Kang's most telling quote was not the guest tease.
+Hyeong-seon Kang's most telling quote was not the guest tease.
 It was the branding read.
-In the Korea Herald interview, he said the name Running Man has developed its own vitality, with the cast's chemistry giving the series a domestic and overseas fanbase that keeps renewing itself.
+In the SBS interview carried by The Korea Herald, he said the name Running Man has developed its own vitality, with the cast's chemistry giving the series a domestic and overseas fanbase that keeps renewing itself.
 That lines up with how the 800th special was framed on-air.
-StarNews reported that the milestone episode was filmed in Yeoju, Gyeonggi Province and built around an "Accumulate Without Limits According to Your Fate" race, complete with a donation mechanic tied to the members' choices.
+StarNews reported from the episode broadcast that the milestone race was filmed in Yeoju, Gyeonggi Province and built around an "Accumulate Without Limits According to Your Fate" concept, complete with a donation mechanic tied to the members' choices.
 Even the format sounds like classic Running Man.
 Simple premise.
 Chaotic execution.
 Enough room for the cast to turn rules into character work.
 That formula has always traveled well because international viewers do not need every local reference to understand competitiveness, betrayal, and people talking themselves into bad decisions on camera.

 The BTS V, Dex, and Karina wish list keeps the show current